Optimal Targeting in Dynamic Systems: Targeting in Dynamic Systems

 \end{theo}

-The achieved error rate in \eqref{eq:rate_policy} arises from two sources: an $\oo_p(n^{-2\beta/3})$ error due to CATE estimation, and an $\oo_p(n^{-2\beta/3}+n^{-\gamma })$ error from identifying the thresholds via M-estimation combined with off-policy evaluation.
-Specifically, for the latter one, the first term $\oo_p(n^{-2\beta/3})$ reflects the use of the estimated CATE in off-policy evaluation, while the second term $\oo_p(n^{-\gamma })$ captures the error from approximating the true value through off-policy evaluation.
-The overall convergence rate in \eqref{eq:rate_policy} thus depends on both the direct effect estimation rate in \eqref{eq:tau_rate} (measured in terms of the worst $L2$-error conditional on any state $s$), and the uniform convergence rate of the off-policy evaluation in \eqref{eq:g_uniform_rate}.
-Under sufficient conditions, conventional off-policy evaluation methods, such as doubly robust approaches that combine the Q-estimation and importance weighting \citep{kallus2022efficiently,liao2022batch,mehrabi2024off}, could often provide such guarantees in Markovian systems.
-In Section \ref{sec:queuing}, we provide an example of a doubly robust that achieves a root-$n$ uniform convergence rate for off-policy evaluation in the queuing context.

-In Theorem \ref{theo:policy_consistency}, we require \eqref{eq:tau_rate}, a bound on the uniform $L_2(P_X)$-norm of the estimated CATE function $\htau(X_i,s)$ over states $s\in\mathcal{S}$.
-This condition is often attainable when the state space $\mathcal{S}$ is finite, as assumed in Assumption \ref{assu:stationary}, and a large body of literature has studied the $L_2$-norm convergence rates achieved by nonparametric methods for estimating CATE (see, e.g., \cite{kennedy2023towards} for a discussion).\footnote{One potential concern is that the units in our setting are correlated, and thus theories developed for CATE estimation in i.i.d. settings may not directly apply.
+Theorem~\ref{theo:policy_consistency} shows that augmenting the direct CADE-thresholding rule with state-aware thresholds yields regret of order $\oop(n^{-(\beta \land \frac{1}{2})})$.
+In flexible nonparametric settings, the CADE estimation rate is typically no faster than the parametric rate, so the leading term in this bound is often the error in estimating $\tau(x,s)$.
+In this sense, our result has the same qualitative flavor as plug-in thresholding results in the i.i.d. setting, where a basic bound controls regret by the error in estimating the conditional effect, while sharper plug-in rates typically require additional margin assumptions controlling the amount of covariate mass near the decision boundary \citep{luedtke2020performance}.
+In our setting, the analogous margin condition would control the amount of covariate mass near the state-specific decision boundaries $\tau(x,s)=c_s$, but we do not impose such conditions here.
+We also note that our assumed uniform $L_2(P_X)$-norm bound on the estimated CADE function $\htau(X_i,s)$ over states $s\in\mathcal{S}$, i.e., \eqref{eq:tau_rate}, can be attained when the state space $\mathcal{S}$ is finite (as in Assumption \ref{assu:stationary}) by leveraging a large body of literature on non-parametric CATE estimation \citep[see, e.g.,][for a discussion]{kennedy2023towards}.\footnote{\ifjasa\spacingset{1} \fi One potential concern is that the units in our setting are correlated, and thus theories developed for CATE estimation in i.i.d. settings may not directly apply.
 However, we note that it is possible to construct a subset of the data with size $\oo_p\p{n}$ by randomly selecting a single data point from each i.i.d. chunk, formed based on occurrences of some fixed chosen state $s$.
-This approach allows us to retain i.i.d.-like properties, so we still expect the same convergence rate to hold.} When the CATE function is H\"older-smooth, stronger bounds on the sup-norm of the estimated CATE can often be achieved, which allows the error bound in \eqref{eq:rate_policy} to be further tightened as follows.
+This approach allows us to retain i.i.d.-like properties, so we still expect the same convergence rate to hold.}